connexcs/docs/docs/calling-card.md

 A [calling card](https://en.wikipedia.org/wiki/Telephone_card) allows customers to pre-allocate credit and configuration data based on a unique identification method, such as a PIN code.

-!!! warning "Calling Card restrictions"
-    **ConnexCS** is a Class 4 switch, so does not include the IVR menu required to access number configuration.
-Currently, calling cards are only available as a mobile phone application.

 ## Mobile Application
+*This is not currently available*

 In **ConnexCS**, calling cards are created in bulk, and then assigned with credit and routing configuration.

 ### Provisioning Strategy
-~~The white-labeled ConnexCS Mobile Dialer application can be downloaded from [url].~~
+*The ConnexCS Mobile Dialer application is not currently available for download.*

 Once a provisioning code is entered, the application requires two pieces of information from our servers: